fastfetch-cli/fastfetch-wiki/Modules/Bluetooth.md

 - **The module never scans.** Discovery is whatever the platform already knows: connected devices, plus remembered/pairing state when `showDisconnected` is on.
-On Windows the underlying `BLUETOOTH_DEVICE_SEARCH_PARAMS` sets neither `fIssueInquiry` nor `fReturnUnknown`, so there is no discovery at all there, and the LE query is restricted to already-paired devices.
+On Windows the underlying `BLUETOOTH_DEVICE_SEARCH_PARAMS` sets neither `fIssueInquiry` nor `fReturnUnknown`, so there is no discovery at all there, and the LE query is restricted to already-paired devices. macOS is the one platform where a scan is available and deliberately unused: an in-range scan returns every phone, watch and beacon around, not the devices the machine knows.

 ## Implementation